OSGeo/gdal/gdal/doc/source/drivers/raster/vrt.rst

     <MDI key="md_key">Metadata value</MDI>
   </Metadata>

-- **MaskBand**: (GDAL >= 1.8.0) This element represents a mask band that is shared between all bands on the dataset (see GMF_PER_DATASET in RFC 15).
+- **MaskBand**: This element represents a mask band that is shared between all bands on the dataset (see GMF_PER_DATASET in RFC 15).
 It must contain a single VRTRasterBand child element, that is the description of the mask band itself.

 .. code-block:: xml